K1ls0/zlua/README.md

-# Zlua - A zig lua wrapper
+# Zlua - A zig shallow lua wrapper

+See run_prog/ for demo test program